 - Tenure (how long they stay with you)

-- Longterm loyalty (a function of share of wallet and tenure)
+- Long-term loyalty (a combination of share of wallet and tenure)

-As mentioned above, there is no single approach to use here.
-It varies on your industry and size.
-For example, in supermarkets it’s very unusual to get 100% share of wallet, so you might focus on behavior – such as what products they buy – so you can implement a strategy to get customers to buy more (quantity), or a more premium product.
+As mentioned above, there is no single approach to use here as part of your customer segmentation process.
+It varies depending on your industry and size.
+For example, in supermarkets it’s very unusual to get 100% share of wallet, so you might focus on customer behavior – such as what products they buy – so you can implement a strategy to get customers to buy a greater quantity, or to buy a more premium product.

-However, in insurance 100% share of wallet is common and many companies incentivize customers to achieve this (such as discounts to add car insurance to their existing house and pet insurance).
-If you have 3 pets naturally you want (and it’s easier) to have them all on the same policy, rather than taking a policy three different times.
+However, in insurance 100% share of wallet is common and many companies incentivise customers to achieve this (such as discounts to add car insurance to their existing house and pet insurance).
+If you have three pets, it’s easier to have them all on the same policy rather than taking three different policies.

 In financial services, it’s common to have nuances too.
 Generally, most people have one current account, but they might have multiple providers for savings accounts or credit cards.